 - Demonstrate strong ties to your home country through multiple categories of evidence

-- Be honest—UKVI has access to international immigration databases
+- Be honest — UKVI has access to international immigration databases

 - Answer directly without over-explaining or volunteering unnecessary information

-Frequently Asked Questions About the UK Visitor Visa Interview
+Frequently Asked Questions

 Do all UK visitor visa applicants need to attend an interview?